Sphereon-Opensource/SSI-SDK/README.md

 The [core package](./packages/ssi-sdk-core/README.md) contains types and methods shared by the other plugins

+## MS Authenticator

+The core package for microsoft authentication using msal library.

 ## Factom DID Provider

 The [Factom Protocol DID Provider](./packages/factom-did-provider/README.md) can create DIDs using the